R-2 (missile): Military service

 Like the R-1, the R-2's utility was limited by the smallness of its warhead.
-The Geran (Eng: Geranium) warhead, which would disperse radioactive liquid as toxic rain around the impact point, was proposed for use with the R-2.
+The Geran (Eng: Geranium) radiological warhead, which would disperse radioactive liquid as toxic rain around the impact point, was proposed for use with the R-2.
 However, this warhead was ultimately never developed.

-The West obtained its first photographs of the R-2 (which they designated SS-2 "Sibling") in December 1959 when aerial surveillance returned images from of rockets deployed at Kapustin Yar.
+The West obtained its first photographs of the R-2 (which they designated SS-2 "Sibling") in December 1959 when aerial surveillance returned images from rockets deployed at Kapustin Yar.
 These confirmed the dimensions of the rocket and revealed much information about the organization of the RVGK brigades.

 R-2A sounding rocket

 The R-2 had a maximum altitude of 200 km, a two-fold improvement over that of the R-1.
 This made it a much more desirable vehicle for probing outer space.
 OKB-1 developed a draft plan for the R-2A sounding rocket in 1956.
 This new vehicle would loft a 1340 kg capsule housing two dogs and also two 430 kg strap-on pods for scientific experiments.

 A first series of five launches, each carrying a pair of dogs, was carried out from 16 May 1957 through 9 September.
 During these flights, the animals experienced several minutes of weightlessness.
 Just two months later, Sputnik 2 was launched into orbit containing a canine passenger inside a capsule derived from the one used on the R-2A.
 Sounding rocket flights continued through 1960 with biological and ionospheric packages.

-Originally, OKB-1 also worked on an adaptation of the R-2A capsule for human test flights.
+Originally, OKB-1 planned to use the R2A for suborbital human test flights.
 This was on the assumption that a human orbital flight would not be feasible until the mid '60s.
 With the completion of the R-7 Semyorka ICBM, however, it became clear that a crewed mission into orbit would happen much sooner, and the plan was abandoned.